Artifactory Linux Package Installation

 This method uses the service script installed in Step 3.

 Run the following command to start the Artifactory service.
-On the first HA node, Artifactory will initialize the database and potentially generate the master.key if it doesn't already exist.
+On the first HA node, Artifactory will initialize the database and potentially generate the master.key if it does not already exist.

 # For systemd-based systems